bluenote-1577/flopp/README.md

 ``python scripts/haplotag_bam.py contig_part.txt original_input_bam.bam new_haplotagged_bam_name.bam``

+Where `contig_part.txt` is a file in the directory specified by the -P option.
 This script requires [pysam](https://github.com/pysam-developers/pysam) to be installed.
+This only works for one contig at a time for now.

 #### Splitting BAM file